 A1 no 662 ex ‘Martello’

 A1 Terrier no 662 (ex ‘Martello’).
 Yet another Terrier - a part-built GW Models kit given to me to complete.
-Various sub-assemblies have already been completed (very neatly, by, I think GW himself).
+Various sub-assemblies had already been completed (very neatly, by, I think GW himself).
 I have had to assemble these bits and complete the chassis.
 Fortunately I have a suitable set of Mike Sharman wheels for this engine.
-It will be finished as A1 number 662 in Marsh umber, with the 1905 ‘LB&SCR’ lettering.
+It has been finished as A1 number 662 in Marsh umber, with the 1905 ‘LB&SCR’ lettering.

 The kit came with the main sub-assemblies already complete: footplate, cab rear, cab front, boiler/smokebox, and tanks.
 Here, the main components have been tacked together to check alignment.
-The tanks will be added after the chassis has been made and trial-fitted.
+The tanks were added after the chassis was made and trial-fitted.
 (It’s very difficult to check clearances inside the boiler when the tanks sides are in place).